linkprice/MerchantSetup/CPA/README-en.md

     2. When user redirect to merchant, the first page in merchant side is Gateway page.
     3. Gateway checks validation, sets cookie and redirects to final destination in merchant site.

-2. The main function of Gateway is to set "lpinfo" cookie which is information of linkprice's click.
+2. The main function of Gateway is to set "LPINFO" cookie which is information of linkprice's click.

 3. Please insert script(javascript) from linkprice after make gateway page.